Roscoe Conkling: Personal life

-During his first term as Senator, Conkling purchased a mansion in Utica that remained his primary residence until his death.
-He adorned his walls with photos of Lord Byron, Daniel Webster, William W. Eaton, and Antonio López de Santa Anna (presented to Conkling’s father during his time as Minister to Mexico).
+During his first term as Senator, Conkling purchased a mansion in Utica (3 Rutger Park) that remained his primary residence until his death.
+He adorned his walls with photos and images of Lord Byron, Daniel Webster, William W. Eaton, and Antonio López de Santa Anna (presented to Conkling's father during his time as Minister to Mexico).

 Conkling was an avid reader of poetry, particularly the works of Lord Byron.
 He sometimes quoted or recited poetry in his speeches.
 He made careful study of British oratory throughout his life, and was a particular admirer of Thomas Babington Macaulay.

 Conkling was a personal friend and political ally of Senator Blanche Bruce, whom he defended against both racist and reformist critics, and who named his son Roscoe Conkling Bruce in honor of their friendship.

 Marriage and romantic affairs

 Conkling married Julia Catherine Seymour, sister of Governor of New York Horatio Seymour, on June 28, 1855; Horatio was strongly opposed to the marriage and remained a forceful political opponent of Conkling's.
 Their marriage was unhappy; Conkling focused on politics and was frequently unfaithful.
+They became estranged as early as 1863.